Serena-Tang/Motion-Estimation/README.md

 # Motion-Estimation
-Study of three algorithms for motion estimation to design a tool meant to estimate and compensate motion in a video sequence.
+Study of three algorithms for motion estimation to design a tool meant to estimate and compensate motion in a video sequence.\
+The tiff(tif) files were chosen because of their low complexity in Matlab video coding.

 ## Acknowledge My Teammate